kdprkr/ConjurersBrew/README.md

 This repository houses the complete materials for reproducing microbiota-related results and metabolite PCA/hierarchical clustering published in: <br/>

-## Metabolite profile comparisons between ascending and descendingcolon tissue in healthy adults
+## Metabolite profile comparisons between ascending and descending colon tissue in healthy adults

 Baxter et al. 2020 <br/>
 Journal: *World Journal of Gastroenterology* <br/>